Calabrese honored by Society for Neuroscience

 Calabrese has also assumed multiple extramural neuroscience education responsibilities, teaching for two years at the Crete Course in Computational Neuroscience in Greece and at the EU Advanced Course in Computational Neuroscience.

 Click here to view the full story in the Emory News Center.
-The story was also featured in Thought Work.
+The story was also featured in Thought Work and Society for Neuroscience.